codeaashu/javascript-interview-questions/README.md

 # JavaScript Interview Questions & Answers

-> Click :star:if you like the project and follow [@warrior_aashuu](https://twitter.com/warrior_aashuu) for more updates.
+> Click :star:if you like the project then follow us on 𝕏 [@warrior_aashuu](https://twitter.com/warrior_aashuu) for more updates.
 Coding questions available [here](#coding-exercise).
 Check [DataStructures and Algorithms](https://github.com/codeaashu/datastructures-algorithms) for DSA related questions and [ECMAScript](https://github.com/codeaashu/ECMAScript-features) for all ES features.).

 ---